helium/HIP/0052-iot-dao.md

 ### Proof-of-Coverage Specification

-The IoT subDAO is required to constantly interrogate hotspots using the Proof-of-Coverage challenge mechanism to ensure that hotspots are representing their locations accurately.
+The IoT subDAO is required to constantly interrogate Hotspots using the Proof-of-Coverage challenge mechanism to ensure that Hotspots are representing their locations accurately.
 The net results of each of these challenges are relayed to the Helium L1 after being validated by their respective consensus groups.